Hillsdale College Alumni

-After graduating from Hillsdale College in Michigan, Zach started working at Chemical Bank, in their leadership development program which also offered a path towards financial planning.
-During this time, Zach decided to make the shift to becoming an advisor and turned his career to coaching other in financial planning and started with Trilogy Financial in 2017.
+After graduating from Hillsdale College in Michigan, Zach started working at Chemical Bank, in their leadership development program.
+During this time, Zach decided to make the shift to becoming an Advisor and turned his career to coaching others in financial planning and started with Trilogy Financial in 2018.

 Zach joined Trilogy Financial for two significant reasons.
 The first, because Trilogy is an independent advisory firm which allows him to work in the best interest of his clients and choose products that are best suited for his client’s needs and goals.
 Finally, Zach found Trilogy’s emphasis on the coaching relationship that advisors develop with their clients.
 With a substantial background in athletics, Zach has seen the effects good coaching has on individuals and their progress.
 In addition to helping others finally, being active in the community is very important to Zach.

-While living in Michigan, Zach is a founder of a non-profit called St. Max’s Fellowship for Teens.
-A non-profit organization that focused on providing safe, fun, and transformative mission trips for “at-risk teens.”
+While living in Michigan, Zach is a founder of a non-profit called St. Max’s Fellowship for Teens, a non-profit organization that focused on providing safe, fun and transformative mission trips for “at-risk teens.”
 Since moving to Denver, Zach has continued his community efforts by joining a local group called Warren Village Young Leaders.
-This group of young professional work with a local non-profit that focuses on economic empowerment for single-parent families.
+This group of young professionals works with a local non-profit that focuses on economic empowerment for single-parent families.
 Zach is also a member of the young professional’s board for the Colorado Special Olympics.